jejung/heimdall/README.md

 model using scikit-learn's builtin persistence library and for each request load the persisted model without having to train it again.
 Also, one could want to re-train an already working model in order to improve the performance of the model with items badly classified being fixed.

+Two methods, `save_to_file` and `load_from_file` control the persistence feature.
+The trained vectorized is stored along with the classifier.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: